27 Building a DSL

 27.2 How aes() works

-aes() is worth dissecting in detail because it demonstrates the full pattern: capture expressions, store them, evaluate them later in the right context.
+aes() deserves a close look because it demonstrates the full pattern in miniature: capture expressions, store them, evaluate them later in the right context.

 mapping <- ggplot2::aes(x = wt, y = mpg, color = cyl)